tranvinh21/auto-merge-pr/README.md

 When a pull request is opened, reopened, or marked as ready for review, this action:

-1. Checks if the pull request is mergeable
+1. Checks if the pull request is mergeable\\e mergeable status if needed
-2. Waits for GitHub to calculate the mergeable status if needed
 3. Automatically merges the pull request if it's mergeable
 4. Provides detailed logs about the merge process